The Drowning God and the road to publication (thus far), plus weird tales that influenced @KendleyFiction along the way.

 It’s not fun, mind you.
 Agents queried thus far have passed.
 Contests and direct submissions aren’t panning out either.
 It’s disappointing, but it’s just business, and these people are polite and professional.

+I rest easy mainly because I have faith in the project but also because a troll fulfilled his role.
+I’m inoculated.
 If my own dear mother called to say I should give up this writing business, I would smile and nod and keep right on doing what I do.

 But let me just tell you the story: